RFA Sir Bedivere

 RFA Sir Bedivere (L3004) was a Landing Ship Logistic of the Round Table class.
 She saw service in the Falklands War, the Persian Gulf and Sierra Leone.
-In 2009, she was commissioned into the Brazilian Navy and renamed NDCC Almirante Saboia (G-25), where she saw service in Haiti.
+In 2009, she was commissioned into the Brazilian Navy and renamed NDCC Almirante Saboia (G25), where she saw service in Haiti.

 Background

 The ship was originally built for army service, and was taken over by the Royal Fleet Auxiliary in 1970.
-Round Table class ships were exclusively manned by Hong Kong Chinese sailors from their introduction in 1963 until 1989, when Sir Lancelot was the last RFA to be crewed in this way.
+Round Table class ships were exclusively crewed by Hong Kong Chinese sailors from their introduction in 1963 until 1989, when Sir Lancelot was the last RFA to be crewed in this way.

 She was commissioned in 1967 and saw extensive service in many of Britain's naval operations since.
 Her home port was Marchwood, Hampshire, which is a major military port.

 Operational history

 Falklands War

 Sir Bedivere first saw combat in the Falklands War of 1982, when along with all of the Royal Navy's other amphibious ships, she was sent to recapture the Falkland Islands from an Argentine occupation force.
 At the start of the war, the ship was at Vancouver, British Columbia, Canada, but started back to Marchwood immediately.
 After loading at Marchwood, she left for Ascension Island where she picked up the sappers of 11 Field Squadron Royal Engineers.
 The ship suffered slight damage on 24 May whilst lying in San Carlos Water, when an Argentine Skyhawk dropped a bomb that glanced off the ship.
 The sappers disembarked for Port San Carlos on the evening of 25 May.

 On 16 November 1982, she returned from the Falklands with the bodies of 64 members of the British Forces (52 soldiers, 11 Royal Marines, and a Chinese laundryman) whose families had wanted their remains returned.